dtcenter/MET/docs/Users_Guide/installation.rst

     MET_HDF, MET_HDFEOS, MET_CAIRO, MET_FREETYPE, MET_PYTHON_BIN_EXE, MET_PYTHON_CC,
     MET_PYTHON_LD.**

-    Generally speaking, for each library there is a set of three environment variables to describe the locations:
+    Generally speaking, for each library there is a set of three environment variables that can
+    describe the locations:
     **$MET_<lib>**, **$MET_<lib>INC** and **$MET_<lib>LIB**.